pantheon-systems/documentation/source/_docs/domains.md

 ## Custom domains
 Custom domains are domains registered at a third-party provider, for which you control DNS configurations.
 Connect a custom domain to the Site Dashboard and point DNS at Pantheon to trigger the [automated process of provisioning HTTPS](/docs/https/).

-Follow the process described in [Launch Essentials](/docs/guides/launch/) to connect a custom domain and configure DNS.
 A paid plan is required to connect custom domains to an environment in the Pantheon Site Dashboard, up to the following limits:

 <table class="table table-condensed table-bordered">
   <thead class="thead-inverse">